top of page

 I earned my Doctorate of Clinical Psychology (Psy.D.) at Loyola University Maryland, and I completed my predoctoral and postdoctoral training in pediatric psychology and integrated care at Children’s Hospital of Orange County (CHOC), where I provided care in the Emergency Department, oncology and general floors, and for outpatients.
 I also have advanced training in treating anxiety problems in children using cognitive-behavioral therapy.
 In addition to my clinical work, my research has been published in high-impact psychology journals such as the Journal of Pediatric Psychology and the Journal of Youth and Adolescence.

-In my free time, I enjoy traveling, bird-watching, climbing, building in my wood shop and spending time with my wife and daughter.
+In my free time, I enjoy traveling, bird-watching, climbing, building in my wood shop, and spending time with my wife and two children.

 “You gain strength, courage and confidence by every experience in which you really stop to look fear in the face." - Eleanor Roosevelt